-After being placed on Academic Warning, an undergraduate student cannot take more than 12 hours and a graduate student cannot take more than 9 hours in each of the fall and spring semesters.
-Students on Academic Warning cannot take more than 3 hours during a winter or summer term.
+The student stays on Warning so long as he or she is making Progress (see below), and is removed from Warning when the student achieves Good Standing.
+While on Warning during a fall or spring semester, an undergraduate student may not take more than 12 hours, and a graduate student may not take more than 9 hours.
+A student on Warning may not take more than 3 hours during a winter or summer term.